-A vasectomy is usually performed in a urologist’s office.
+A vasectomy is usually performed in the office of urologist, a doctor who specializes in the male urinary tract and reproductive system.
 In some cases, the urologist may decide to do a vasectomy in an outpatient surgery center or a hospital.
 This could be because of patient anxiety or because other procedures will be done at the same time.1

 There are two ways to perform a vasectomy.
-In either case, you will be awake during the procedure, but the urologist will give you a local anesthetic to numb the scrotum.
+In either case, the patient is awake during the procedure, but the urologist uses a local anesthetic to numb the scrotum.

 With the "no-scalpel" method, a small puncture hole is made on one side of the scrotum.
 The health care provider will find the vas deferens under the skin and pull it through the hole.
 The vas deferens is then cut and a small section is removed.
 The ends are either cauterized or tied off and then put back in place.
 The procedure is then performed on the other testicle.
 No stitches are needed with this method because the puncture holes are so small.2,3